 Eight data- and model-based indicators are shown in Figure C-2.
 The standardized effort, which is a measure of exploitation rate, is calculated as the sum of the effort, in days fished, for the floating-object (OBJ) and unassociated (NOA) fisheries.
 The floating-object effort is standardized to be equivalent to the unassociated effort by multiplying the floating-object effort by the ratio of the average floating-object CPUE to the average unassociated CPUE.
 The purse-seine catch has been increasing since 1985, and is currently above the upper reference level.
 Except for a large peak in 1999, the floating-object CPUE has generally fluctuated around an average level since 1990.
-The unassociated CPUE has been higher than average since about 2003.
-The standardized effort indicator, which is a measure of exploitation rate has been increasing since about 1991, and in 2007 was at the upper reference level.
-The average weight of skipjack has been declining since 2000, and the 2007 average weight is approaching the lower reference level.
+The unassociated CPUE has been higher than average since about 2003 and was at its highest level in 2008.
+The standardized effort indicator, which is a measure of exploitation rate has been increasing since about 1991, but declined in recent years.
+The average weight of skipjack has been declining since 2000, and the 2008 average weight is approaching the lower reference level.
 The biomass, recruitment, and exploitation rate have been increasing over the past 20 years.